scaffold/scaffold/README.md

 _Cool tagline_

 ## What is it?
 Scaffold moves the cloud to the client.
-Scaffold connects browsers to each other via WebRTC, letting them respond to others' requests instead of GCP/AWS (saving $$$).
-It's fully trustless and verified; in fact to incentivize verification, publishing invalid blocks is incentivized.
+Scaffold connects browsers to each other via WebRTC, replacing GCP/AWS (saving $$$).
+Its #1 design goal is speed.
+Scaffold is fully trustless and verified; in fact invalid blocks are incentivized and quickly replaced.

+## What is it not?
+Scaffold is not a blockchain.
+It is not designed for fast consensus; in fact the opposite is desirable in many cases - in order to use blocks optimistically, before we've been able to verify them, we need to be able to easily re-write the graph if they're incorrect.
+Scaffold is not a cryptocurrency.
+While it does use coins, due to the slow consensus, they aren't useful for large transactions.
+The small transactions used for incentivizing computation are the perfect use case.

 ## Usage
 ```ts